fern35/NLP_aspect-based-sentiment-analysis/README.md

 # NLP_aspect-based-sentiment-analysis
-project of the course NLP of Centralesupélec
+This is a project of the course NLP of Centralesupélec

 # Description
 ## 0)pretrained word vectors